MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-create-remote-network-vwan.md

 - Resource group name: GlobalSecureAccess_Documentation
 - Region: South Central US

-## Set up a virtual WAN in the Azure portal
+## Set up a vWAN in the Azure portal
-To set up a virtual WAN, you'll need to complete three sub-steps: create a virtual WAN, create a virtual hub with a site-to-site virtual private network (VPN) gateway, and obtain the VPN gateway information.
+To set up a vWAN, you'll need to complete three sub-steps: create a vWAN, create a virtual hub with a site-to-site virtual private network (VPN) gateway, and obtain the VPN gateway information.

-### Create a virtual WAN
+### Create a vWAN
-Create a virtual wide area network to connect to your resources in Azure.
-For more information about Virtual WAN, see the [Virtual WAN Overview](/azure/virtual-wan/virtual-wan-about).
+Create a vWAN to connect to your resources in Azure.
+For more information about vWAN, see the [vWAN Overview](/azure/virtual-wan/virtual-wan-about).
-1. From the Microsoft Azure portal, in the **Search resources** bar, type **Virtual WAN** in the search box and select **Enter**.
+1. From the Microsoft Azure portal, in the **Search resources** bar, type **vWAN** in the search box and select **Enter**.
-1. Select **Virtual WANs** from the results.
-On the Virtual WANs page, select **+ Create** to open the **Create WAN** page.
+1. Select **vWANs** from the results.
+On the vWANs page, select **+ Create** to open the **Create WAN** page.
 1. On the **Create WAN** page, on the **Basics** tab, fill in the fields.
 Modify the example values to apply to your environment.
     - **Subscription**: Select the subscription that you want to use.
     - **Resource group**: Create new or use existing.
     - **Resource group location**: Choose a resource location from the dropdown.
 A WAN is a global resource and doesn't live in a particular region.
 However, you must select a region to manage and locate the WAN resource that you create.
-    - **Name**: Type the Name that you want to call your virtual WAN.
+    - **Name**: Type the Name that you want to call your vWAN.
     - **Type**: Basic or Standard.
 Select **Standard**.
-If you select Basic, understand that Basic virtual WANs can only contain Basic hubs.
+If you select Basic, understand that Basic vWANs can only contain Basic hubs.
 Basic hubs can only be used for site-to-site connections.
 1. After filling out the fields, at the bottom of the page, select **Review + create**.
  :::image type="content" source="media/how-to-create-remote-network-vwan/create-vwan.png" alt-text="Screenshot of the Create WAN page with completed fields." lightbox="media/how-to-create-remote-network-vwan/create-vwan-expanded.png":::

-1. Once validation passes, click **Create** to create the virtual WAN.
+1. Once validation passes, select **Create** to create the vWAN.

 ### Create a virtual hub with a VPN gateway
 Next, create a virtual hub with a site-to-site virtual private network (VPN) gateway: